 The account balance remaining after each withdrawal must be at least CHF 5,000.
 If the balance remaining falls below CHF 5,000, the balance including interest will be transferred to a Swiss bank or postal account.

-The maximum term is two years.
+The maximum term is three years.
 Following the expiry of this period, the account will be closed and the capital including interest transferred to a Swiss bank or post office account.

 In the event of the death of the account holder, the payment account will be terminated with effect from the date of death.
 Interest will be paid on the balance up to the date of death and the total amount will form part of the account holder's estate.

 - Persons who have a Generali life insurance policy that is about to mature.